 What is a Guest?

-We at Royal Life Centers are the hosts and the individuals who have been invited to stay with us and receive our services are our guests.
+At Royal Life Centers, we are the hosts and the individuals who have been invited to stay with us to receive our services are our guests.
 In an effort to act as a gracious host, we must follow certain etiquette.

 - Introduce yourself and help our guests feel comfortable.
 They should know that if they have any questions or concerns they can come to you directly.